-If you’re an Australian citizen living and working overseas, it’s still possible to get a home loan to buy property in Australia.
+Australian citizens living and working overseas can get mortgages to buy property in Australia.
+Here's how it works.

 Living and working overseas for a year or more is a rite of passage for many Australians, and even if your career or personal life has taken you overseas for a time, there’s a fair chance that you still call Australia home.